skeletaldrakon/Forager-Mod---Drill-Structure/README.md

 UPDATE 1: The issue with resources not dropping from the drill when it is off screen is fixed, it will now always drop resources whether is it off screen or not!

-UPDATE 2: The drill now has an animation, courtesy of SMETTBO!
+UPDATE 2: The drill now has an animation, courtesy of SMETTBO (Steam Name)!

 UPDATE 3: Added unlocking Drills to the description for Drilling